heimmat/recipedb/README.md

 # recipedb - Recipe database with pdf output

+## Requirements

+LAMP-Server with PHP version > 5.5

 ## Setup database on local server

 On a system with apache web server, php and MySQL, the following steps need to be performed to use the here provided code: